66 players opt out of NFL season due to coronavirus pandemic - WHIZ News

 The rest of the breakdown by positions:

-11 wide receivers; eight linebackers, six cornerbacks, four running backs, three tights ends and safeties.
-The were no quarterbacks, kickers or punters opting out.
+There are 11 wide receivers; eight linebackers, six cornerbacks, four running backs, three tights ends and safeties.
+There were no quarterbacks, kickers or punters opting out.

 Should a player decide to walk away after Thursday’s deadline because of a changed medical circumstance, he would get a stipend — unless he already exceeded the value of the stipend in the time he was active.
 Otherwise, there will be no financial compensation for voluntary future opt outs.